lebe-dev/mr-janitor/README.md

 ## Smart checks

 Each directory or file item can be validated.
+Check example configuration with comments in file `janitor.conf-distrib`

 ### 1. Directory item - Total size at least as in previous item